oneHamidreza/Meow-Framework-MVVM/README.md

 ### Checkbox

-There are some customized styles that is related to `Material CheckBox`.
+There are some customized styles which is related to `Material CheckBox`.

 |Style|Usage|
 |---|:---:|